Effect of stochastic kicks on primordial black hole abundance and mass via the compaction function: Conclusions

 We were not able to reach numerical convergence on the mass distribution.
 With increasing resolution, the mass function continues to get wider and the mean mass shifts to larger values.
 So while this change in the mass distribution is robust, we cannot fully quantify it, and determining the resulting change in the gravitational wave spectrum requires further work.
 Furthermore, and affecting also the abundance (for which we have reasonable convergence) we use collapse thresholds obtained from simulations of smooth profiles, but the real thresholds may be quite different for the spiky stochastic profiles we consider, given that pressure gradients resist collapse.
 At the same time, we expect that some spikes will be smoothed out by pressure gradients during sub-Hubble evolution before collapse, implying that using the maximum value of the spiky stochastic profiles as the collapse criterion may overestimate the impact of stochastic effects.
 We have tested this by using the linear radiation era transfer function that smooths small-scale structure before the large-scale spikes enter the Hubble radius.
 This reduces the stochastic enhancement by a factor that varies from order unity to more than four orders of magnitude, depending on the collapse threshold, but does not eliminate it.
 As the results for the abundance change by many orders of magnitude when varying the collapse threshold, which is known to depend on the profile shape, our quantitative findings of the abundance can only be considered preliminary.

 The collapse threshold has to be checked by redoing collapse simulations for the stochastic profiles, which we are currently working on.
 Furthermore, the spherical symmetry approximation should be checked with three-dimensional stochastic calculations, and possibly eventually with three-dimensional collapse simulations.
+The many orders of magnitude change we find and the strong dependence on the collapse criterion show that all current estimates of PBH abundance and mass in the literature have to considered preliminary until the impact of the spikes on the collapse process has been properly evaluated.
 It remains to be determined how much smaller the power spectrum can be while explaining dark matter or supermassive black hole seeds with PBHs.
-As the initial realistic PBH abundance is extremely small, studying this requires methods that focus on the tail instead of sampling the distribution fairly.
+As the initial realistic PBH abundance is extremely small, this requires methods that focus on the tail instead of sampling the distribution fairly.
 These steps are key for building a reliable bridge from the inflaton potential to the PBH abundance and mass function.

 \acknowledgments